 Haemorrhoids (also spelt hemorrhoids), or 'piles', vary in their severity from person to person.
 Many people experience no symptoms or very mild symptoms that disappear after a couple of days.
 Other haemorrhoids are more painful.

-The most common sign of haemorrhoids is bleeding after passing a bowel motion.
+The most common sign of haemorrhoids is bleeding during or after passing a bowel motion.
 The blood is bright red and may be seen on the toilet paper or in the toilet bowl.
-If you have any bleeding after a bowel motion, you should see your doctor.
+If you have any bleeding with a bowel motion, you should see your doctor.

 Check your symptoms with healthdirect’s Symptom Checker to get advice on when to seek medical attention.

-Haemorrhoids are classified into four different types based on their severity:
+Haemorrhoids are classified into four different types based on their size and severity:

 - First degree haemorrhoids often bleed a little bit when you pass a bowel motion, but stay inside the anus and are not usually very painful.